Puchala v. Connecticut Abatement Technologies, 3859 CRB-4-98-7 (September 27, 1999).

 Kogut v.
 J&C Building Renovation Co., 3484 CRB-7-96-12 (September 8, 1997).

 Trier ordered that “the respondent, Cesary Bartosiewicz and Elite Contracting, Inc., pay Claimant all monetary and medical benefits due. . . .”
 Bartosiewicz was found to be the claimant’s employer, while Elite Contracting was the general contractor.
 CRB reversed.
 Trier failed to distinguish the legal grounds for each party’s liability.
 As the award did not establish an employee-employer relationship between the claimant and Elite Contracting, the conditions of § 31-291 had to be satisfied before liability as a principal employer might be imposed.
 Trier did not discuss all three criteria of the “principal employer” test, and a remand was necessary for further findings.
-Also cited in Kogut, § 31-275(9) notes.
+See also, Kogut, § 31-275(9).

 Hebert v.
 RWA Inc., 16 Conn.
 Workers’ Comp.
 Rev. Op.
 169, 3128 CRB-2-95-7 (May 2, 1997), aff’d, 48 Conn.
 App.
 449 (1998), cert. denied, 246 Conn.
 901 (1998).